ddnexus/pagy/docs/extras/calendar.md

 You have a couple of options:

 - Use the [i18n extra](i18n.md), which delegates the translation and localization to the `I18n` gem.
 Notice however that you would lose the performance gain offered by the built-in `pagy_t` translation.
-- Uncomment the block in the calendar section in the [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) initializer, which will add the localization from the `I18n` gem without using the [i18n extra](../extras/i18n.md), so preserving the builtin `pagy_t` translation.
+- Uncomment the block in the calendar section in the [pagy.rb](https://github.com/ddnexus/pagy/blob/master/lib/config/pagy.rb) initializer, which will add the localization from the `I18n` gem without using the [i18n extra](/docs/extras/i18n.md), so preserving the builtin `pagy_t` translation.

 ## Caveats

+!!!warning Display Message when empty
-- Calendar pages with no records are accessible but empty: you may want to display some message when `@records.empty?`.
+Calendar pages with no records are accessible but empty: you may want to display some message when `@records.empty?`.
+!!!